abhisheks008/ML-Crate/Vegetable Classification and Recognition/Models/Readme.md

-Identifying the images of cats and dogs.Algorithm used for this purpose was CNN.
+Identifying the images of different vegetables.Algorithm used for this purpose was CNN.